Skip to content

 Travelers are advised to refer to the United States State Department website for the most up-to-date general travel information, and to regularly view current travel advisories.

-Students and residents are welcome to participate in all activities of LIGHT.
+Health professional students and resident physicians are welcome to participate in all activities of LIGHT.
 Most patient care is in the outpatient setting, with limited inpatient opportunities at this time.
 The patient care load in clinics tends to be light.
 In addition to health care, visitors may be invited to teach medical English and to participate in medical conferences.

-Students may be housed in the homes of LIGHT staff, depending on availability.
-Local hotels are also available for $15-40 per night.
+Students are usually housed at hotels near the H’Image Doctor Clinic.
+These are low cost facilities.
 The official currency in China is RMB, the Renminbi.
 US dollars and major credit cards are accepted in hotels and certain restaurants and shops.
-Outside of these, however, this is a cash society.
 Using a Visa check card to withdraw money from an ATM is the best way to obtain money in Shenyang.
-Travelers checks are not recommended.

 Shenyang was the capital of the Qing Dynasty from 1625 until 1644.
 Its numerous attractions include the Imperial Palace, Zhao Ling Tomb (North Tomb), Fu Ling Tomb (East Tomb), the Water Caves, a botanical garden, a wild animal park and several scenic mountain sites.